 The Firm's policies prohibit contributions of corporate funds to candidates, political party committees and political action committees.
 Contributions by the Firm's PACs – which are supported entirely by voluntary contributions made by employees – support candidates, parties or committees whose views on specific issues are consistent with the Firm's priorities.
+The Firm's PACs contribute to candidates and political committees on a bi-partisan basis, and do not make contributions in connection with U.S. presidential elections.
+Contribution decisions are not made to reflect the personal political views or interests of senior management.
 In deciding whom to support, consideration is given to candidates who represent the communities we serve, those who serve on relevant committees or in leadership, and those who have shown support for policies and initiatives of importance to the Firm.
 Contributions made by the PACs are, as required by law, reported in filings with the Federal Election Commission and the relevant State or local election commissions and are publicly available.
 The most recent report is available here.

 The Firm may from time to time use corporate funds to support or oppose state or local ballot initiatives that affect our business.
 The Firm does not use corporate funds to make contributions to broad-based groups organized under Section 527 of the Internal Revenue Code.
 The Firm's PACs may make contributions to ballot committees and 527 organizations; however, contributions to 527s are primarily membership dues and are not used to support the election of any specific candidate or for the purpose of funding specific expenditures or communications.
 Even where we are not required to disclose contributions to 527s or ballot initiatives, we voluntarily provide that information on our website.
 The most recent report is available here.